tertiary-stars/ao3-bulk-downloader/README.md

 ## Features

 - Bulk download works from AO3 using one or multiple links
-- Save works in multiple formats (HTML, EPUB, PDF)
+- Save works in multiple formats (HTML, EPUB, PDF, MOBI)
 - Schedule future posts and chapter updates
 - Manage multiple works and their posting schedules through a simple interface